nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Clear all Assignees of a Task feature

-The implementation of the Clear all Assignees of a Task feature is facilitated by the `ClearAssigneeCommand` class which extends from the Command abstract class.
+The implementation of the clear all assignees of a task feature is facilitated by the `ClearAssigneeCommand` class which extends from the Command abstract class.

 It is also facilitated by the following Parser Classes: